ianhomer/dotfiles/README.md

 ## Thanks

-Too many dotfiles projects out there that have given me inspiration to mention them all, although [Awesome dotfiles](https://github.com/webpro/awesome-dotfiles) make a good attempt to.
+A large number of dotfiles projects out there that have given me inspiration to mention them all, although [Awesome dotfiles](https://github.com/webpro/awesome-dotfiles) make a good attempt to.
-However, particular thanks to:
+Particular thanks to:

 - [webpro](https://github.com/webpro/dotfiles)
 - [Mathias](https://github.com/mathiasbynens/dotfiles)